Skip to main content

 • Soft-delete is not Prisma-enforced.
 Models with deletedAt rely on every API route to filter where: { deletedAt: null }.
 There is no global Prisma middleware enforcing this — a raw query or a route that forgets the filter will return soft-deleted rows.

 • Cross-offer constraints have no UI surface yet.
-The model is wired into Lagrangian arbitration in both realtime and batch decisioning paths via the cross-offer arbitration helper, but rows must be inserted directly via SQL or a future admin API — there is no Studio UI for editing them today.
+The model is wired into Lagrangian ranking in both realtime and batch decisioning paths via the cross-offer ranking helper, but rows must be inserted directly via SQL or a future admin API — there is no Studio UI for editing them today.

 • Some operator-internal tables have no public API surface.
 The transactional outbox, dead-letter store, channel-delivery ledger, export checkpoints, ML job results, AI-import token ledger, AI-import skip digest, policy snapshots, approval-request stages, custom-role assignments, NextAuth verification tokens, WebAuthn credentials, the per-tenant region tag, model-adaptation rows, and customer-engagement-health rollups are read/written by internal code paths only — there is no /api/v1/{model} REST surface for them.